-Students are not permitted to bring to school electronic devices, such as but not limited to, iPods, video games, MP3 players, or CD players.
+Students are not permitted to bring to school electronic devices, such as but not limited to, iPods, video games, MP3 players, computers, iPads, Kindles, or CD players.
 All types of trading cards should remain at home.

 Before and After Care Program (B&A)